ewanmellor/EMUtils-Swift/README.md

 EMUtils-Swift
 =============

-Utility library for iOS and OS X in Swift.
+A utility library for iOS and OS X in Swift.

 This code is Copyright (c) Ewan Mellor, and licensed under the terms of